sayeemabdullah/React-Cribsheet/README.md

 {this.state.tags.length === 0 && "No tags here!"}

 ```
-Here if the length is zero so which makes it true and when the first condition is true it prints the second condition.
+Here, if the length is zero, which makes it true and when the first condition is true, it prints the second condition.
 If there are 3 conditions or more then it will execute the last condition.

 ___